FTC disclosure tour-de-force here. The following article was last updated on Nov 30, 2025 ...

 Tha' heck is all that, you ask?
 It amounts to going above and beyond the current standards in modern machinery's operational efficiency, all while reducing chemical hazards and particulate matter as a sidebar.
 In short, the fully synthetic engine oil I'm currently using in my motorcycle (Rotella T6 as of this post, soon to be swapped out for the newly popularized G-Oil) could prospectively lubricate the moving parts in this monster.

-As for my would-be slanted preference for what is a USDA certified, bio-based product, the DYNO data on the G-Oil website suggests their G1 racing oil to be the best of the bunch.
+As for my would-be slanted preference for a USDA-certified, bio-based product, the DYNO data on the G-Oil website suggests their G1 racing oil is the best of the bunch.
 PME testing proves an increase in horsepower even under serious whoopin', with less wear on the engine core.

-Regardless of what was used for your motorcycle's previous oil change, the science says that full synthetic motor oil is the way to go.
+Regardless of what you used for your motorcycle's previous oil change, the science points to full synthetic motor oil as the way to go.
 Gone are the days of dino-drilled lubricants.
-Synthetic engine oil is more efficient, durable and long lasting when compared against the competition.
+Synthetic engine oil is more efficient, durable and long-lasting when compared against the competition.

 What's more, if you spend the extra coin for G-oil, all of the above gets expanded two-fold in a gift-wrapped package that's biodegradable!